raven-black-dream/digital-garden/posts/Characters/Cainites/'abd al Dhami.md

 -   The Penitent atones for the grave sin she commits simply by being who she is and feels compelled to “make up” for inflicting herself on the world.

 ---
+## The Legend
+They say he's a ghost.
+A shadow.
+That he doesn't exist.
+But he does, you'll just never see him coming.

+- He's a boogeyman to scare neonates because the elders aren't scary enough
+- Marcus has his boot heel on the Primogen Council's neck - so the elders seem like they're all talk - order in the city
+- Hasn't been seen for a long time
+- Deterrent for the Sabbat
+- Occasionally Cainities go missing

 ## Notes
+- Respect for Saulot - led to hatred of the Tremere because they were not worthy of the diablerie
+- Just barely on the social/human side of Ashe-level feral

 ### Quietus (Cruscitus)